-A block or so towards the beach meanwhile is Edmonds and Co opposite Pacific Park run by a kiwi brother and sister team.
+A block or so towards the beach meanwhile is Moor Newcastle East opposite Pacific Park, offering specialty coffee and a seasonal wholefoods menu.
 Coffee in hand, stroll over to Newcastle Beach and watch the surfers paddle out in Shark Alley.

 Diagonally opposite the University of Newcastle’s city campus is New Slang from Alaric Daley (otherwise known as Al) of Union Coffee Roasters and his team of talented baristas.
 The coffee’s tight brunch menu hits the spot.

-A few doors down the welcome is as warm as the $4 refills by Melbourne-based roaster Gridlock’d at the eclectic Press House.
-Grab a book and settle in or order a $2 standup espresso and exit through the hidden rear door to see a mix of interesting street art including Jordan Lucky’s beautiful new mural for Newcastle’s Big Picture Fest.
+A few doors down the welcome is as warm as the $4 refills by Melbourne-based roaster Gridlock at the eclectic Press House.
+Grab a book and settle in or order a $2.50 standup espresso and exit through the hidden rear door to see a mix of interesting street art including Jordan Lucky’s beautiful new mural for Newcastle’s Big Picture Fest.

 Alternatively grab a takeaway from Ground Floor or One Penny Black in the Hunter Street Mall and take a stroll along the harbour foreshore.

 *While you’re in town pop in to the Newcastle Visitor Information Centre’s (VIC) new home at the former Civic Station.
 Along with helping visitors explore the best of Newcastle, you’ll find a range of products sourced from local makers and traders.